 Contact: 609-219-1800, firstname.lastname@example.org

-Eligibility requirements: Grants monetary rewards to current and former patients of the Valerie Fund for post high school graduation educational expenses, such as tuition, fees and books.
+Eligibility Requirements: The Valerie Fund Scholarship Program grants monetary rewards to current and former patients of the Valerie Fund for post high school graduation educational expenses such as tuition, fees and books.
 Patients are encouraged to apply for both the general and named scholarship programs.
-Awards will be reviewed with an emphasis on academic achievement, determination nd motivation, community involvement, and financial need.
+Awards will be reviewed with an emphasis on academic achievement, determination and motivation, community involvement, and financial need.

 Contact: 954-288-8455, firstname.lastname@example.org